How to invite new members to Workstorm

 However, let’s suppose a colleague or partner did not receive an invitation email (perhaps it went to spam) and did not create a profile.
 This is the case with Cindy’s partner at XYZ Corporation, Patrick.
 Patrick does not appear in Cindy’s Contacts or in a Private or Team message search.
 So, Cindy invites Patrick to join the rest of the team on Workstorm.

-To do this, Cindy selects the green plus icon near the top of the left side-bar menu.
+To do this, Cindy selects the Blue Plus icon near the top of the left side-bar menu.
 Then, she clicks Private Message and the Invite by Email button.

 Next, she enters Patrick’s First Name, Last Name and Email Address in the boxes provided and clicks the Invite button.
 This sends an email invitation to Patrick from firstname.lastname@example.org, inviting him to join Workstorm as a member of the Acme Co. company account.
 Since Patrick has an administrator-approved xyzcorp.com domain name, he may join Workstorm as an internal member.

 While Patrick’s invitation is awaiting his acceptance, Patrick’s name will appear in Cindy’s left menu under Private Messages.
-From here, Cindy can resend or delete the invitation to Patrick, as necessary.
+From here, Cindy can resend or delete the invitation to Patrick by clicking on the ellipsis menu that will appear to the right of their name on a mouse hover, as necessary.

 Once Patrick opens the email invitation and creates his member profile, Cindy will receive a notification that Patrick is now a member.
 Patrick can begin collaborating with Cindy and all other Acme Co. and XYZ Corporation colleagues on Workstorm, and his name will appear in Team and Private Message searches.